 • At 1 p.m. city traffic chief Doug Hausladen lifted the ban on even-side parking for 39 or so narrow streets where the city is undergoing a special operation: Not just plowing, but removing huge mounds of ice and snow that have left many of them unpassable.
 The city will still ticket and tow cars parked on the odd side of those 39 or so streets on days when teams of truck-drivers will come for the removal operations, which began Monday.
 On Sunday a ban had been announced for both sides; but then city crews posted signs on only the odd signs of the first batch of streets to be cleared.

 • The identity of those 39 or so streets is somewhat fluid.
 The city released a list of what it said were 39 narrow streets late last week; the list had 37 streets on it.
 Hausladen said Monday that Pleasant Street has since been added to this list, for a Friday or Saturday snow-removal option.
 (Click here for a previous story continuing the full day-by-day list for 37 of the 39 or so streets.)
 The list was based on narrow streets where snow crews had particular trouble a year ago, according to public works chief Doug Arndt.
 It is being constantly updated; for instance, the city swung into action on Pardee Place, a narrow one-way road behind the CVS in upper Westville, Monday morning when the fire department reported that trucks couldn’t get through.
 The city was following up on a complaint from a neighbor, according to Rick Fontana.
 “Once we found it was a public-safety issue, that was the first street we went to” this morning, he said.
-Hausladen and other officials arrived on scene to ask people to move their cars, getting help from Alder Angela Russell, reverse 911 calls, and ticketing and towing crews.
+Hausladen and other officials arrived on scene to ask people to move their cars, getting help from Alder Angela Russell, automatic emergency phone calls, and ticketing and towing crews.
 They all eventually got the street cleared.

 Russell Monday afternoon asked why it took so long to declare Pardee Place part of the emergency route—and then towing began so quickly.
 She said the small street had problems with plowing and access in past years, she said.
 And this year neighbors have been towed several times in recent weeks without advance notice.
 The city didn’t post any notices Monday morning.
 “I found out at 7:45 this morning” about the sudden plan to tow, and “15 minutes later they’re ticketing and towing,” Russell said.